arohner/spectrum/README.md

 exactly the same information, but are defrecords, so it's easy to assoc, dissoc, merge, etc types, which we'll take advantage of.

+The second major protocol of spects is Invoke.
+It's used for 'if we call this function with these arguments, what is the return spect?'.
+It's primarily used for functions, but it also sees use when calling vars directly, i.e. (#'foo 1 2), and map/keyword lookup `(:foo {:foo 1})` and `({:foo 1} :foo)`

 ### spectrum.flow

 Flow is where most of the work happens.
 It takes the output of tools.analyzer, and recursively walks the analysis, adding specs to every expression.
-It calls `Invoke` on every function call expression.
+It calls `conform` to make sure the arguments to every function call and valid, and calls `invoke` to get the return type of the function.
 The main thing it's responsible for is adding `::flow/ret-spec`, and any other useful annotations to every expression.
 For example: